Kahleah Copper: Professional career

+WNBA

 Washington Mystics (2016)

 Copper was drafted as the 7th overall pick in the 2016 WNBA draft by the Washington Mystics.
 She was a bench player in her first season, averaging 16.2 minutes and 6.2 points per game.
-After the season, she was traded to the Chicago Sky as part of a deal that sent Elena Delle Donne to the Mystics and Stefanie Dolson, Copper, and the 2nd overall pick in the 2017 WNBA draft to the Sky.
+After the season, she was traded to the Chicago Sky as part of a deal that sent Elena Delle Donne to the Mystics and Stefanie Dolson, Copper, and the 2nd overall pick in the 2017 draft to the Sky.

-Chicago Sky (2017-present)
+Chicago Sky (2017–2024)

 In her first three seasons with the Sky, Copper generally came off the bench and averaged 6.7 to 7.1 points per game.
 In 2020, she was re-signed by the Sky.
 She was elevated to a starting role in the 2020 season, which was played in a "bubble" due to the COVID-19 pandemic, and led the team in scoring with 14.8 points per game.

-She continued into her starting role in the 2021 season, and was named as an All-Star for the first time.
-Copper led the Sky to their first championship in 2021 and was named 2021 WNBA Finals MVP.
+Copper continued into her starting role in the 2021 season, and was named as an All-Star for the first time.
+She averaged 14.4 points per game in the regular season and led the team in scoring in the postseason with 17.7 points per game.
+Copper led the Sky to their first championship and was named Finals MVP.

-European Leagues
+In the offseason, the Sky used their one available "core player" designation for Copper, and subsequently signed her to a two-year contract.
+In the 2022 season, Copper was once again named an All-Star as the Sky returned to the postseason but lost in the semifinals in 5 games.

+Phoenix Mercury (2024–present)

+On February 6, 2024, Copper was traded to the Phoenix Mercury alongside the rights to Morgan Bertsch in exchange for Michaela Onyenwere, Brianna Turner, the 2024 No. 3 pick, a 2025 second round pick (from CHI), a 2026 first round pick, and the right to swap 2026 second round.

+Overseas career

 In the 2021–2022 season Copper played for Perfumerias Avenida in the Spanish League and the Euroleague.
 She was named the MVP of both leagues.

+Unrivaled

+On July 17, 2024, it was announced that Copper would appear and play in the inaugural season of Unrivaled, a new women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
+She plays for Rose BC.
+Rose won the first ever Unrivaled championship.

+National team career

+2022 FIBA World Cup

+In September 2022, Copper was named to the USA international team ahead of the 2022 FIBA Women's Basketball World Cup.
+The team went undefeated in the tournament and won the gold medal.

+2024 Summer Olympics

+In June 2024, Copper was named to the US women's Olympic team to compete at the 2024 Summer Olympics in France.
+Copper and the United States defeated France 67–66 in the final, earning Copper her first gold medal and the United States' eighth consecutive gold medal.